nickrussler/email-to-pdf-converter/README.md

 Executes the unit tests and generates various reports (jacoco, checkstyle, findbugs, jdepend, unit test report).

 ### License
-The code available under the terms of the GNU Affero General Public License (AGPL).
-This means you have to release the source code of applications that use this software.
-If you can't do so you can <a target="_blank" href="https://eml-to-pdf.com">buy a commercial license</a>.
+The code is available under the terms of the Apache V2 License.